fat0troll/avahi/README.md

 ## Preparations

 Due to licensing issues Avahi example configuration files isn't included in this repository, so you need to grab it manually.
-You can do this by passing these commands:
+You can do this via these commands:

 ```
 $ docker create --name avahi-config fat0troll/avahi